Formerly known as the Initial Seeding service.

 How to send the initial backup

 Contact your service provider to receive shipping address and details.

 How to proceed when upload is completed

-When initial seeding full backup has been uploaded, further incremental backups are created according to the schedule within the same backup plan.
+When the initial full backup has been uploaded, further incremental backups are created according to the schedule within the same backup plan.

-After initial seeding backup, all other runs of this backup plan will check whether it was uploaded to cloud storage and fail if the uploaded backup is not found in the cloud.
+After the first run of the seeded backup, all other runs of this backup plan will check whether it was uploaded to cloud storage and fail if the uploaded backup is not found in the cloud.

 Contact your service provider for details.

-Consider the received large scale recovery a local backup as restore just as you would do from a local backup, see detailed instructions here.
+Consider the received Large Scale Recovery a local backup and restore just as you would do from a local backup, see detailed instructions here.